© www.utopianature.com 2006-2008

 Yellow-bellied Sapsucker - uncommon fall to spring; TC;UP;LM

-Red-naped Sapsucker - rare but annual, fall to early spring; UP;LM; ph.
+Red-naped Sapsucker - rare, irregular, LTA; fall to early spring; UP;LM; ph.

 Ladder-backed Woodpecker - common resident; TC;UP;U;N